 With a focus on integration, we facilitated the development of a two-year implementation plan with a significant training component.

-Melbourne Youth Music
+Melbourne Youth Orchestras

 As part of the strategic planning process, Broadleaf facilitated a risk assessment that stress-tested the plan objectives.
 This led to a risk treatment plan for the NFP.